 It's difficult to please everyone.
 Even the greatest artists in Nashville are bound to offend someone at some point in their careers.
 Although the country artists got a slap on the wrist, these banned country songs still blew up and climbed the charts.

 8. Garth Brooks, "The Thunder Rolls"

 It's really hard to believe, but it's true.
 In the music video for "The Thunder Rolls," the wife shoots the husband out of rage.
 The song was accused of being insensitive to domestic violence.
 Many people banned the song from playing.
 Clearly, the red tape didn't stick.

 7. Loretta Lynn, "The Pill"

-Radio stations banned this tune due to its reference to birth control, which had only been approved for use for around 15 years when "The Pill" was released in 1975.
+Radio stations banned this tune due to the reference the singer-songwriter made to birth control, which had only been approved for use for around 15 years when "The Pill" was released in 1975.